robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 #### Named-Only Arguments

 > [!IMPORTANT]
-> LXX Recall named-only arguments and when the exist.
+> LXX Recall named-only arguments and where they are located.
 (K1)

 All arguments that are defined after a variable number of positional arguments (`*varargs`) are named-only arguments.
 Those arguments can not be set positionally because all positional values are consumed by the variable number of positional arguments.
-So the must be set by their name followed by an equal sign `=` and the value of the argument.
+So they must be set by their name followed by an equal sign `=` and the value of the argument.

 #### Free Named Arguments

 > [!IMPORTANT]
-> LXX Recall how ree named arguments are marked in documentation and when they are used.
+> LXX Recall how free named arguments are marked in documentation.
 (K1)

 Another special case of named arguments are free named arguments.
 Those arguments are similar to the variable number of positional arguments,